vecisf/SU-CompBio.github.io/course.md

 Lecture outlines, recommended reading material and other information for the PhD course at Semmelweis University, titled "Adatelemzés és programozás orvos biológusoknak I".
-This semester, the course will be in hungarian, but these notes are in english.
+This semester, the course will be in hungarian, but the notes are in english.

 The course builds heavily on the [Carpentries